jdi-testing/jdi-qasp-ml/README.md

 - **Numerical general features**  (General features about object like numger of followers, children, max max_depth etc.)
 - **Binary general features** (General features with binary values like is the object or his parent hidden or displayed or leaf etc.)

+## HTML5
+Out model is desicion tree, because of simplicity of classic html5 element structure

+Picture of tree can be found in **HTML5_model/model/tree.jpeg**
 # Install environment to train / test model

 1. Clone the repository.<br>